Chinese Money Plant Care Instructions

 • Curling leaves or droopy leaves are a result of underwatering.
 Aim to keep the soil lightly moist.

-• Yellowing soft stems/black stems/plant is falling apart: This is caused by overwatering, which will then result in root rot/root disease and your plant will fall apart, turn soft and mushy and die.
+• Yellowing soft stems/black stems/plant is falling apart is caused by overwatering.
+This will then result in root rot/root disease and your plant will fall apart, turn soft and mushy and die.
 If you can catch your plant in time, when you notice yellowing stems and some softness you may be able to save your plant – allow the soil to dry out thoroughly before you water again and make sure you don’t overwater the plant in future!

 • Domed or curved leaves: This can be caused by insufficient light.
 Make sure your plant is getting very bright indirect light.
 If your new leaves are doming, it may be reaching for the light – increase light levels.